 Responsibilities of the Secretary:

 (a) To record all house meetings, take note of attendance at all house meetings and document house activities.

-(b) To assist chair in drafting the annual house report.
+(b) To assist (Co-)President(s) in drafting the annual house report.

-(c) To maintain a file on individual and group community service activities and options.
+(c) To maintain a file on group collaborations with other (campus) organizations.

 (d) To assist the House in the publicity of House events.